"Murder Hornets" – Facts About the Asian Giant Hornet

 Can You Find Asian Giant Hornets in the U.S.?

-As mentioned at the beginning of this article, an Asian giant hornet was identified at the end of 2019 in Washington state.
-So far, positive identification has been isolated to Washington state.
+As mentioned at the beginning of this article, an Asian giant hornet was identified at the end of 2019 in Washington state and as of summer of 2021, they have not been found in any other part of the United States.
 In the report released by the USDA, the department stated that “It is early in our understanding of this species and its invasion potential, and we have little data available on its presence here.”
 If you live in Washington state, you can also follow the WSDA for updates on the Asian giant hornet.

 The Asian giant hornet is considered a quarantine pest for the United States.
 This means the USDA develops site-specific plans to detect, survey, monitor, control, contain, suppress and eradicate an infestation.
 If you suspect that you see an Asian giant hornet, you should contact the USDA or your local state extension office for next steps.